igraph/python-igraph/README.md

 installing the module directly in your Python environment, use a standard build frontend like [build](https://pypa-build.readthedocs.io/en/stable/).
-If you use [pipx](https://pypa.github.io/pipx/) to isolate command-line Python tools in their own separate virtualenvs, you can simply run:
+If you use [pipx](https://pypa.github.io/pipx/) to isolate command-line Python tools in separate virtual enviroments, you can simply run:

 ```bash
 pipx run build